Approximation in Hilbert spaces of the Gaussian and related analytic kernels: Acknowledgements

-\section{Application to specific kernels}
+\subsection{Application to specific kernels}

-In this section we apply \Cref{thm:e-min-unif,thm:e-any-unif} to the four kernels mentioned \Cref{sec:intro-kernels}.
-Derivation of analogous $L^2$-versions of each corollary in this section would be straightforward and is left to the reader.
-It is notable that for each kernel the rate of decay of the $n$th minimal error is controlled by the scale parameter $\varepsilon$:
+In this section we apply~\eqref{eq:main-32} with $p = \infty$ to the four weighted power series kernels mentioned in the beginning of the section.
+Derivations for $p = 2$ and other worst-case errors are entirely analogous and thus omitted.
+It is notable that for each kernel the rate of decay of the $n$th minimal error is controlled by the shape parameter $\varepsilon$ as in~\eqref{eq:scale-dependency}.